jeffgbutler/PCFDemos/live-coding-scripts/DotNetCoreRedis.md

 ## Steeltoe Service Connectors Part 1 - Add a Basic Hit Counter

-1. Add the Nuget package for Redis to the project:
-    ```shell
-    dotnet add package Microsoft.Extensions.Caching.Redis
-    ```
 1. If you are using Azure Redis Cache through the Azure Service Broker on PCF, then modify `appsettings.json` and add the following configuration:

     ```json